AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - [Download&Install Pillow v9.3.0 or higher](https://pypi.org/project/Pillow/)
 -->
 - This project > Code > Download ZIP
-- Extract the contents of the .zip file to a folder wherever you want
+- Extract the contents of the .zip file wherever you want
 - That's it!
 Now you can run RunEditor.bat (or run MME_NDS.py, from command line)
 ## Credits
 - Rom extracting/saving: https://ndspy.readthedocs.io/en/latest/